5 Key Ingredients To A Successful Team

 Google loves data and in order to research what makes a successful team, they spent two years interviewing 200+ Google staff members from all sorts of different teams.
 Development, sales, finance, marketing, everyone they could get their hands on.
 They cataloged the attributes of the teams and compared them against various performance metrics.
 These were the top 5 attributes to the teams that had the highest performance and most engaged team members.

-1. Psychological safety: Confidence to speak and act without feeling insecure or being embarrassed.
+Psychological safety: Confidence to speak and act without fear of embarrassment.

-2. Dependability: Individuals can count on each other to deliver high-quality work on time.
+Dependability: Team members can count on each other to deliver high-quality work on time.

-3. Structure & clarity: Team has clear goals and plans to execute.
+Structure & clarity: Clear goals and execution plans are established.

 Psychological safety